PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 15 Plans.md

 	- **Threats**
 		- The skeleton crew left behind to run and operate the HQ.
-		- Halak Boromar and his bodyguard
+		- Castar's spellcasters and spies
+		- Halak's brutes
 		- Air defenses (cannons built into multiple floors, ballista & harpoons on the rooftop)

 	- **Extra gear**